Mediation on courts

 Agreements were established by the parties more than half of the mediation procedures conducted by court mediators.

 Last year's statistics also show that the process or a part of it is solved with an agreement at least in the case of every third mandatory court mediation.

 The number of skilled mediators

-From 2013 to the end of the first half of 2016 325 judges and officers of the court earned a certificate in the accredited mediator training (60 hours, 6 days).
+From 2013 to the end of 2017 more than 400 judges and officers of the court earned a certificate in the accredited mediator training (60 hours, 6 days).

 By promoting the legal institution it is recommended to „leave the walls” of the courts, concerning this a lot of examples have been published in newspapers, in county newspapers, shown in television interviews recently.

 It can also be said on the experience of the legal instrument in Hungary that the parties who are familiar with the mediation process, were almost on hundred per cent satisfied with the results, because they can peacefully settle their conflict themselves within the framework of the established mutual communication and future collaborative process.

 The experiences show that this kind of conflict settlement has a positive effect on the parties relationship, on their behaviour during trial, and on their communicative willingness even if they did not establish an agreement during the court mediation.

 There were 3840 mediation procedures conducted by court mediators from 1st of January 2013 until end of 2017 and more than half of it (2008 procedures) ended with an agreement.